 - Period ended refers to last pay period in the calendar year quarter.
 For example, in the fiscal year, the quarters would end as follows:

 - December 31

 The information on this report will be for all earned activity from the payroll system for that quarter.

 - Employee name, employee ID number, department name, department address, department number, and sequence number will be pre-printed by computer.
 The sequence number will refer to the order in which the reports were issued to the department.
-This will later be used by Management Accounting & Analysis to identify any missing reports.
+This will later be used by Cost Accounting & Analysis to identify any missing reports.

 - Chartfield Distribution: all of the information contained in this section will be pre-printed by the computer except for the last column – “Show corrected percent (if it differs).”
 The employee will complete this column only if the actual effort differs from the pre-printed “Dollars” and “Percent of Total.”